MilosN94/FunStory/README.md

 # FunnyStory
 Hi people.
 Im new here.
-Hoping to learn as much as i can.
+Hoping to learn as much as I can.